fragaria/karmen/README.md

 - `test-user` (password *user-password*) - A user with restricted permissions.
 She cannot manage other users and printers.

-All of the g-codes are currently shared across all user accounts.
+All of the g-codes are currently shared across all user accounts in an organization.

 **Note**: If something suddenly breaks within this setup, try to clean docker with `docker system prune`, it might help.